DJ Jim Burgess

 Burgess chose to end his career at age 28 with a farewell party at the Saint on 31 January 1981.
 During the party, he famously walked out at the peak of the night and left the record run out.
 Nevertheless, he still did subsequent infrequent gigs in New York, and started playing regularly at the Saint again in 1986.
 His actual last gig according to his partner was at The Ice Palace in 1989.

-In the early 1980s he was diagnosed with AIDS, and moved to Philadelphia in 1983 to pursue his first ambition, opera.
+In the early 1983 he moved to Philadelphia to pursue his first ambition, opera.
 In Philadelphia he studied voice at the Curtis Institute of Music.
-He sang with the Opera Company of Philadelphia and the Rittenhouse Opera Society, and appeared as Florestan in Beethoven's "Fidelio" at the Lake George Opera Festival in New York and as Siegfried and Parsifal with the Liederkranz Society of New York, which awarded him first prize in its Wagner Competition.
+He sang with the Opera Company of Philadelphia and the Rittenhouse Opera Society, and appeared as Florestan in Beethoven's "Fidelio" at the Lake George Opera Festival in New York and a Siegfried and Parsifal with the Liederkranz Society of New York, which awarded him first prize in its Wagner Competition.
+He was diagnosed with AIDS in Sept of 1992.
 He died of an AIDS related brain tumor on 18th January 1993 at his home in Philadelphia.